Notifications

 Telegram Relay Event Sample

-If you use direct telegram actions, delivery can go straight to Telegram.
+If you use direct telegram_bot actions, delivery can go straight to Telegram.

 If you use relay mode, normalize to a Telegram job object: